Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 ## DHCP Provisioning (optional)

-By default the device uses the settings you compiled into the sketch.
-If you would rather manage devices from your DHCP server instead of re-flashing, the device can pull or update its configuration from DHCP.
+By default the device uses the settings you compiled into the sketch, allowing values present in valid DHCP server responses to override the compiled values (`DHCP_IFAVAILABLE`).

 ### Choose a mode